Looking for how to get from Bali to Nusa Penida?!

 How to get to Nusa Penida from Bali I hear you ask?

-First things first, Bali is a big place so I’ve got you covered on all the different locations within Bali in which you can get to Nusa Penida.
+First, Bali is a big place so I’ve got you covered on all the different locations within Bali where you can get to Nusa Penida.

 SANUR TO NUSA PENIDA